The 2007-08 Subprime Mortgage Meltdown, Personally

 The Time I Upset People Over Ambac’s CDO Losses

 In November 2007, UBS’ equity analysts hosted a conference on bond insurance companies.
 MBIA, FGIC, and Ambac all insured subprime-backed CDOs, so the equity analysts wanted me to speak on the risk to the insurers.
-I took a quick look and didn’t find much disclosure by MBIA and FGIC.
+MBIA and FGIC didn’t make any useful disclosure.
 But Ambac published the names and amounts of most of the CDOs they insured.

 Looking at the CDOs Ambac insured, I knew losses would be in the billions, so I told the equity analysts that that was what I was going to say if their invitation still stood.
 That was fine with them, and I did a careful analysis of Ambac’s CDO portfolio using Tom’s subprime bond by subprime bond loss predictions.
 I came up with $3.75 billion of CDO losses for Ambac.[4]
 Mind you, Ambac only had $284 million of loss reserve, $5.6 billion of equity, and other exposures to subprime mortgages.
 Before the conference I met with Ambac executives at their office and didn’t hear anything to change my view.